Navigating Sympathy Vs. Empathy In Interactions

 Expressing empathy

 Empathy involves feeling a deeper form of understanding and connection that may include discussing someone else's emotions or feeling something alongside them without passing judgment.
 Unlike sympathy, which is based on your perspective of someone else's situation, empathy fosters a sense of mutual understanding and support.
-Empathy enables you to see it from their point of view.
+It enables you to see it from their point of view.

 Empathy often requires an individual to be open and vulnerable with their own feelings to be able to connect with the other person in an intimate way.
 An empathetic person might practice active listening to avoid projecting assumptions.
 This kind of empathetic engagement can foster stronger relationships by building deep trust and tight bonds.